Localization theorems in topological Hochschild homology and topological cyclic homology: The cyclotomic trace for DG-Waldhausen categories

 \begin{prop} For a DG-Waldhausen category $\aD$, the inclusion of $\ob(\barw\subdot\aD)$ in $\ob(w\subdot\aD)$ is a weak equivalence. \end{prop}

-For the construction of the cyclotomic trace, we use the associated spectral category functor of the previous section to lift the multi-simplicial DG-categories $\barw\subdot\Sdot^{(n)}\aC$ to multi-simplicial spectral categories, which by abuse, we denote with the same notation.
+For the construction of the cyclotomic trace, we use the associated spectral category functor of Definition~\ref{defassoc} to lift the multi-simplicial DG-categories $\barw\subdot\Sdot^{(n)}\aC$ to multi-simplicial spectral categories, which by abuse, we denote with the same notation.
 For any space $X$, the spaces

-then fit together into a symetric spectrum (indexed on $n$) of topological spaces.
-Let $\aU$ be a complete $S^{1}$-universe (a countable dimensional $S^{1}$-representation with equivariant inner product containing infinitely many copies of each irreducible representation).
-For each finite dimensional subspace $V$ of $\aU$, let $\WTHH_{V}(\aC)$ be the symmetric spectrum defined by
+then fit together into a symmetric spectrum (indexed on $n$) of topological spaces.
+For each orthogonal $S^{1}$-representation $V$ (q.v., Notation~\ref{notHM2}) let $\WTHH(\aC)(V)$ be the symmetric spectrum defined by